openstack-archive/fuel-docs/pages/user-guide/7300-vcenter.rst

 For VMware vCenter integration, the Nova plugin runs on the Controller node.
 The Compute and Controller roles are combined on one node.
+Beginning with Fuel 6.1, the *Storage - Cinder Proxy to VMware Datastore* role is introduced.
+It will deploy Cinder with VMDK backend: that means, the new role provides block storage for VMs that are running on VMware vCenter.
+The already known *Storage - Cinder* role can be enabled for Cinder with LVM or Ceph.

 .. image:: /_images/user_screen_shots/vcenter-add-nodes.png
    :width: 80%